THIS WEEK AT A GLANCE:

 Current Vehicle Funding: 60%.
 I am still hoping to raise all of the funding by November.
 I have no doubt that God will continue to provide.

 CHURCH EXTENSION FUND: Our representative is Matt Nobis.
 There are materials available in the Narthex.
 For questions, you can contact him at email@example.com.

-February 2023 Newsletter Article
+December 2023 Newsletter Article

 Learning to acknowledge the abundance of God’s blessings to us is the beginning step of putting together the gift plan within our overall estate plans.

 “Did you have a good Christmas?”
 Beginning December 26th, you will probably hear that expression a lot.
 Most answer with a litany of the gifts they received, or the parties or gatherings they attended.